HOME Family Pages Computer Help Story List Making Pictures All Pages

 My observations on particular browsers may apply to all versions, or only to the version I have.
 If my directions aren't quite right for you, poke through the menus until you find what you need.
 Don't put up with being obliged to peer at things!

-Most of the text on a web page can be changed to a larger or smaller size.
+Most of the text on most web pages can be changed to a larger or smaller size.

 Most browsers allow you, if you wish, to have your own styles that override colours, fonts and sizes set by the writers of web pages.
 To set your own style, here are some places to look.